MikhailFedulov/31257_G3/Assessment 1.md

 ___
 ## Stakeholder Interest and Influence Grid
+The grid below is a visual representation of the table.

 ![Stakeholder Interest & Influence Grid](images/Stakeholder_Matrix_Complete_Revision1.png)

 <img src="images/MTC_Logo.png" alt="MTC_Logo" width="10%" height="10%" align="left"/>

 ___
 ## Stakeholder Empathy Maps
+Below are two empty maps that the team had developed to better understand Customer and RM’s position within the project.
+The team focused on those two types of stakeholders because they interact with the system the most and their interactions directly rely on the system performs.

 ### RM Empathy Map
 ![RM empathy map](images/Empathy_Map_RM.png)